I own a freehold residence in Longfield but still charged rent, why is this and what is this?

-I have todayfound out that Action Conveyancing have closed.
-They conducted my conveyancing in Longfield for a purchase of a freehold house 18 months ago.
+I have recentlyfound out that Action Conveyancing have closed.
+They carried out my conveyancing in Longfield for a purchase of a leasehold apartment 9 months ago.
 How can I check that my home is registered correctly in the name of the previous owner?

 The easiest method to check if the premises is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Longfield conveyancing specialists.